JayPatel20200/BookAppNew/BookAppNew/README.txt

  added the new CategoryController.cs in area admin folder and modified the code according to slide 2027
- Created new Index.cshtml file and added code that you provided
+ Created new Index.cshtml file and added code that you provided 2030
+ Added the drop down and javascript file from the BlackBoard